 Mattress removal, disposal, and recycling

 The Most Complete Guide to Responsible Mattress Disposal & Understanding Your Options

 You just purchased a new mattress and now you need to get rid of your old mattress.
-Your first thought is probably to just dump the mattress by the trash and be done.
-You might get away with putting your mattress curbside and hope that the city garbage truck will take it, but in most cases, you will be out of luck and can even get fined.
+You probably want to just dump the mattress by the trash and be done.
+You might get away with putting your mattress curbside and hoping the city garbage truck will take it, but will most likely, be out of luck or fined.
 So, how to throw out or how to get rid of an old mattress?

 Introduction to Mattress Removal

 Your old mattress most likely weighs a lot more than your new mattress and you probably have a box spring that needs to go as well.
 You will most likely need to find someone to help you haul your old heavy mattress around.
 If you don’t have access to a truck, or a friend willing to loan their truck, then you may need to rent one.
 On top of renting a truck, you will need to find somewhere to dump the old mattress.
-Most places, like your local landfill or transfer station will charge you to take the used mattress, if they even will take it at all.
+Most places, like your local landfill or transfer station will charge you to take the used mattress, if they even take it at all.